-Kate Wilson is the College's LGBTQ Officer.
-She may be contacted on kate.wilson@hmc.ox.ac.uk.
+Ashley Walters is the College's LGBTQ Officer.
+He may be contacted on ashley.walters@hmc.ox.ac.uk.

 Equality and Diversity Officer

 Dr Hayley Hooper is the College's Equality and Diversity Officer.
 She may be contacted on hayley.hooper@hmc.ox.ac.uk.